Adjusting Log Levels

 Log Level Hierarchy

-Log levels follow a hierarchy, with lower numeric values indicating higher priority:
+Log levels follow a hierarchy, with higher numeric values indicating higher severity:

 | Level | Value |